hackertunity/hackertunity-client-cms/src/pages/acknowledgements/index.md

 image: /img/pexels-anna-tis-4303760.jpeg
 heading: We at Hacketrunity, Inc.
 ---

-would like to acknowledge the following people for their contributions toward our cause:
+We would like to acknowledge the following people for their contributions toward our cause:

-Chaka McConnell-Hubert, a million times, for your unending support.
+Chaka McConnell-Hubert: Thank you a million times for your unending support.

-Shannon Hay, for designing our logo.
+Shannon Hay: Thank you for designing our logo.

-Daniel Choi & David Pineda, for helping get the site up and running.
+David Pineda & Boyan Liu: Thank you for helping get the site up and running.

-Cheyann Wetteland, Ph.D, for guidance and advice.
+Cheyann Wetteland, Ph.D: Thank you for your guidance and support.

-Miguel Lacsamana, for insight and support.
+Miguel Lacsamana: Thank you for your insight and support.